Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Therapeutic peptides like GLP-1 agonists are primarily designed for weight management and metabolic health, not muscle building.
 They have established safety profiles through extensive clinical trials, while SARMs lack safety data and FDA approval.
 For muscle building goals, evidence-based approaches including resistance training and proper nutrition provide safer alternatives than either compound class.

-SARMs are not approved by the FDA for human consumption and cannot be legally sold as dietary supplements.
+SARMs aren't approved by the FDA for human consumption and can't be legally sold as dietary supplements.
 The FDA has issued warning letters to companies marketing SARMs and considers them unapproved drugs.
 Purchasing SARMs puts consumers at legal and health risks due to lack of quality control and regulatory oversight.

 Peptide side effects like nausea and GI upset typically resolve within 4-8 weeks as patients develop tolerance.
 SARM side effects, particularly testosterone suppression and liver toxicity, can persist for months after discontinuation and may require medical intervention.
 The reversibility of SARM effects remains poorly understood due to limited research.